JStumpp/awesome-android/readme.md

 - [EntryScreenManager](https://github.com/kunall17/EntryScreenManager) - Intro/Entry/Walkthrough/Starting Screens.
 - [Material-Calendar-View](https://github.com/BlackBoxVision/material-calendar-view) - Material Design Calendar compatible with API 8+
 - [SectionedRecyclerViewAdapter](https://github.com/luizgrp/SectionedRecyclerViewAdapter) - An Adapter that allows a RecyclerView to be split into Sections with headers and/or footers.
+- [DragListView](https://github.com/woxblom/DragListView) - Drag and drop to reorder items in a list, grid or board.

 #### ActionBar
 - [ActionBarSherlock](http://actionbarsherlock.com) - ActionBar for older Android versions.